microsoft/pxt/docs/blog/ozette/ozette.md

 ### JACDAC in MakeCode

-Currently, we are experimenting with JACDAC in [MakeCode Maker](https://maker.makecode.com) with a set of prototype [fashion beads](https://maker.makecode.com/boards/beads).
+Currently, we are experimenting with JACDAC in [MakeCode Maker](https://maker.makecode.com) with the set of beads shown above.
+We have implemented a number of [JACDAC drivers](https://github.com/Microsoft/pxt-common-packages/tree/master/libs/jacdac-drivers) in TypeScript, in addition to the control layer protocol